AnOddDoorKnight/OVSXmlSerializer/Readme.md

 the readonly handle option in the config seems to fix this.

 There are two serializers, the generic and the non-generic.
-The non-generic derives from the generic as object for performance reasons, and is created as instances due to configurations.
+The non-generic derives from the generic as object for simplicity, and is typically created as instances due to configurations.
+Though, there is a shared static parameter for both generic and non-generic serializers.

-When done serializing as an XML, it typically returns a stream, or applies to a new or existing file.
+When done serializing as an XML, it typically returns a stream, or applies to a new or existing file or stream.

 Note that it does removes the initial xml version and encoding at the top, as it always to be assumed UTF-8 and on version 1.0.
 This can be changed in the config